 Our previous blogs: ARTIFICIAL INTELLIGENCE & MACHINE LEARNING TECHNOLOGIES and QUALITY SYSTEMS AND GOOD MACHINE LEARNING PRACTICES, give an overview of the proposed framework and provide a more detailed look into the first point in FDA’s proposed Total Product Lifecycle (TPLC) approach to regulating AI/ML-based SaMD, respectively.
 This blog will take a closer look at the second point in FDA’s proposed Total Product Lifecycle (TPLC) approach, initial premarket assurance of safety and effectiveness.

-This proposed regulatory framework relies on the principle of predetermined change control plan containing SaMD Pre-Specifications (SPS) and an Algorithm Change Protocol (ACP) which separates it from the premarket review of device modification plans that have taken place through the De Novo process.
+This proposed regulatory framework relies on the principle of a predetermined change control plan containing SaMD Pre-Specifications (SPS) and an Algorithm Change Protocol (ACP) which separates it from the premarket review of device modification plans that have taken place through the De Novo process.
 The predetermined change control plans would allow companies to relay what the device’s algorithm is intended to learn and what potential modifications would therefore occur and how they plan to ensure the device remains safe and effective after the anticipated modifications are made.
 The what is to be documented in the SPS and the how is to be documented in the ACP.1

 The SPS are the anticipated modifications that the manufacturer plans to make during the software’s actual use.
 In other words, they are the potential changes that the manufacturer intends the algorithm to learn and make.i